The Complete Amalfi Coast Honeymoon Guide

 Tour the Ruins of Pompeii

-History buffs should definitely tour the famed ruins of Pompeii.
+History buffs should definitely go on a Pompeii tour.
 Covering around 440,000 square meters, the day trip destination is an archaeological site that's preserved an entire ancient city.
 The town was likely founded around the 8th-Century BC and it was destroyed by the eruption of Mount Vesuvius in the year 79 AD.
 A sobering walk through Pompeii reveals the doomed volcanic ash that poured down upon its residents.

 Indulge in the Mud Baths of Ischia

-What would a honeymoon be without a spa treatment?
+What would an Amalfi Coast honeymoon be without a spa treatment?
 Come to this "authentic" and "subdued" island, as Portuesi describes it, to indulge in its famed spas, like Terme Ischia.

 Indulge in Fresh Seafood